We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-How to buy the iShares Treasury ETF
+How to buy iShares Treasury ETF units

 - Compare online brokers.
 To invest in exchange traded funds (ETFs) listed in Australia, you'll need to sign up to an ETF broker platform with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

-- Open and fund your account.
+- Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for the iShares Treasury ETF.
 Find the ETF by name or ticker symbol: IGB.
 Research its history to confirm it's a solid investment against your financial goals.